SijfWillem/RebelsAI_SijfS/README.md

 - FastAPI for the backend framework
 - Flask for the frontend server
-- SQLAlchemy for database ORM
-- PostgreSQL for the database
+- Mistral AI for document classification
 - Tailwind CSS for styling